 Every Saturday I take my daughter to ballet and it’s bitter sweet.
 She kisses me goodbye and skips into the room.
 My heart aches and beats fast as I sit and watch her class.
 In the room next door, there’s also a class but the room is full of adults.
 The piano plays all the old beautiful classical music I remember from my youthful days as a dancer.
 I sit there feeling jealous of everyone in a leotard as I sit on a bench and wait for my daughter to come running out to me.

 Is it that once you become a mom you have to morph into the role of “Mom” and throw away old dreams and passions?
 Does it come down to time?
-I do have three children and a husband and work.
+Well, I don’t think it’s applicable to everyone.
+I know mothers who make time for what they are passionate about.
+One of my close friends, for instance, enjoy her time alone ballet dancing at her private dance floor.
+I remember being in awe watching her practice near her beautiful circle windows that pour in warm sunlight.
+The scene looked straight out of a movie, and for a minute I wished I were her.
+But, I am not sure if I have her time management skills, I do have three children and a husband and work.
 Or is it that three pregnancies and deliveries leave me and my body feeling inadequate at times?

-But last week I had an awakening, I couldn’t take the self torture anymore.
+But last week I had an awakening, I couldn’t take the self-torture anymore.
 My husband could not stand hearing my excuses.
-I knew I could not go on feeling like this and I was craving to move as a dancer again.
-I found my old ballet slippers in my closet and with a nauseous stomach I walked in, registered for a class and found a spot at the ballet bar.
+I knew I could not go on feeling like this and I was craving to move like a dancer again.
+Initially, I thought I would find a dance pole for home use and practice on it to improve my flexibility.
+But then I stumbled upon my old ballet slippers in my closet and that made me realize it’d be better to brush up my ballet skills instead!
+So with a nauseous stomach, I walked in, registered for a class, and found a spot at the ballet bar.

-I was concerned how my post baby body would handle the positions and steps.
+I was concerned about how my post-baby body would handle the positions and steps.
 Ballet is unlike any other form of exercise in my opinion.
 Just ask Natalie Portman who had to train for a year to tackle Black Swan.
 I knew that I would spend the next day limping as I reminded myself to take it easy.

 It took a moment for my muscles to remember every tendu and plie’, but after ten minutes there was a rhythm in my body coming back.
 It was magical.
 I felt like I was 16 as long as I didn’t look in the mirror.